To gain the MSc you must first obtain the Postgraduate Diploma in Advanced Networking (E51).

 Your spoken and written English must be of an adequate standard for postgraduate study.
-If English is not your first language, we recommend that you will need a minimum score of 6 under the International English Language Testing System (IELTS).
+If English is not your first language, we recommend that you will need a minimum overall score of 6 and minimum score of 5.5 in each of the four components: reading, writing, speaking and listening under the International English Language Testing System (IELTS).
 Please see the IELTS website for details.

 Time limit – you must complete your MSc within seven years of starting the first module for the diploma.

 You should note that the University’s unique study rule applies to this qualification.
 This means that you must include at least 60 credits from OU modules that have not been counted in any other OU qualification that has previously been awarded to you.
 Note, in particular, you can only count the credit from one of the following modules towards a single qualification: Research project (T802) or MSc professional project (T847).